 y = ((x - xmin) * (ymax - ymin) / (xmax - xmin)) + ymin

-For this tutorial, we designed a subpatch called x value in its left inlet, and -- based on the values for xmin, xmax, ymax received in its other inlets -- it sends out the correct value for y.
+For this tutorial, we designed a subpatch called map to solve the equation. map receives an x value in its left inlet, and -- based on the values for xmin, xmax, ymax received in its other inlets -- it sends out the correct value for y.
 This equation will allow us to map the range of controller values -- 0 to 127 -- onto various other ranges needed for the signal network.
-The subpatch appears in the upper right area of the Patcher window.
+The map subpatch appears in the upper right area of the Patcher window.

 The contents of the map subpatch: the linear mapping formula expressed in an expr object